pluralsight/guides/in-review/software-engineering-best-practices/tutorial-contest-faq/article.md

 Here's a quick run-down of our most common questions regarding the hack.guides() 2016 Tutorial Contest.
 This is a work in progress.
-Please reach out prateek-gupta@pluralsight.com if you're any concerns.

 #### How many tutorials can I submit?
 You can author as many as tutorials you want to author.
 If you submit more than five tutorials during the contest, we will send you a t-shirt swag.